 Yes.
 Whether for comfort or a meal, feeding is encouraged.

 Do you take insurance?

-No. Services are cash-pay, but are much less expensive than you will find through an ENT or pediatric hospital.
-You will be provided a receipt to file a claim.
+No. Fees are paid at the time of service (cash, check, card, HSA), but are less expensive and more convenient than you will find in a clinical office or pediatric hospital.
+You will be provided a receipt to file a claim if you choose.

 Can my other kids come?